Byron Donalds calls for FEMA restructuring and direct presidential oversight

 Related

-All H-1B petitions filed by employers classified under the Utilities industry located across Naples Standard publication area were approved in 2024, as per data provided by the U.S. Citizenship and Immigration Services via the H-1B Employer Data Hub.
+In 2024, 100% of H-1B petitions filed by Agriculture, Forestry, Fishing and Hunting employers across Naples Standard publication area were approved, according to data from the U.S. Citizenship and Immigration Services via the H-1B Employer Data Hub.

 Trending